 Relative Measures of Dispersion: Coefficient of Range

-This is a relative measure of dispersion and is based on the value of range.
-This example of one of the relative measures of dispersion is also called as ‘Range Co-efficient of Dispersion.’
-The formula for the coefficient of range would be read as the largest value minus smallest value divided by largest value plus smallest value.
+This is a relative measure of dispersion and is based on the value of the range.
+This example of one of the relative measures of dispersion is also called ‘Range Co-efficient of Dispersion.’
+The formula for the coefficient of range would be read as the largest value minus the smallest value divided by the largest value plus smallest value.
 Let’s have a look at the figure below for an illustration.

 Let us take two sets of observations.
 Set A contains marks of seven students in Geometry out of 25 marks and group B contains marks of the same number of students in Mathematics out of 100 marks.
-We will need to calculate the range of marks in both the subjects.
+We will need to calculate the range of marks in both subjects.
 In Geometry, the absolute range is 11, and in Mathematics, the absolute range is 26.
 This is based on absolute measures of dispersion, not relative measures of dispersion, but the reality is that the two subjects can not be compared directly as their base is not the same.
 When we convert these two values into coefficients of range, we see that the coefficient of range for Geometry is greater than that of Mathematics.
 Thus, there is greater dispersion or variation in Geometry.
 The marks of students in Mathematics are more stable than their marks in Geometry.
 We learn this using relative measures of dispersion.

 Relative Measures of Dispersion: Coefficient of Quartile Deviation

 How to calculate the coefficient of quartile deviation?